rootiest/zippy-klipper_config/extras/filament_change/README.md

 To use this, simply run `PURGE`

+## Nozzle Change

+You can use the `NOZZLE_CHANGE` command to perform nozzle changes.

+It will park the toolhead in a convenient location (by default the center of the XYZ axes) and then unload the filament.

+Once you have completed the nozzle change you can run `NOZZLE_CHANGE_DONE` to load the filament and cool down the hotend.

+To change the parking coordinates, see [the MAINTENANCE macro](#maintenance-parking)
+## Maintenance Parking

+This macro parks the toolhead in a convenient position for performing maintenance.

+To change the maintenance parking position, change all three variable values **on the `MAINTENANCE` macro:

+    variable_maint_x: -1
+    variable_maint_y: -1
+    variable_maint_z: -1

+When any of these values are set to `-1` the default (centered) parking coordinates will be used.

+Changing them all to your preferred coordinates will change the parking location used by `MAINTENANCE` (and others that use it like `NOZZLE_CHANGE`)

 ## Toggling Filament Sensing

 You can use the following commands to toggle the filament sensor on and off: